andriygav/sre.example/README.md

-# sre.allOne
-An example of setup: jenkins &amp; nexus configuration
+# An example of setup: jenkins & nexus configuration